Late time interacting cosmologies and the Hubble constant tension: Main results and discussion

-In Fig.~\ref{fig:triangle_B} we depict the two-dimensional allowed contours and the one-dimensional posterior probabilities obtained for Model B. From a comparison to Fig.~\ref{fig:triangle_LCDM} and also confronting the mean values of Tab.~\ref{tab:model_B} to those shown in Tab.~\ref{tab:model_LCDM} (and, to a minor extent, to those in Tab.~\ref{tab:model_A}), one can notice that the value of \ $\Omegafld$ is much larger.
-The reason for this is related to the lower value for the present matter energy density $\Omega_{\rm 0,m}$ (the values are also shown in the tables), which is required within the interacting cosmologies when the dark matter-dark energy coupling is negative.
-In the context of a universe with a negative dark coupling, indeed, there is an energy flow from dark matter to dark energy.
-Consequently, the (dark) matter content in the past is higher than in the standard $\Lambda$CDM scenario and the amount of intrinsic (dark) matter needed today is lower, because of the extra contribution from the dark energy sector.
-In a flat universe, this translates into a much higher value of $\Omegafld$.
-On the other hand, a lower value of $\Omega_{m,0}$ requires a larger value of the clustering parameter $\sigma_8$ to be able to satisfy the overall normalization of the matter power spectrum.
-In any case, we find again that the addition of a prior on either $H_0$ or $M_B$ leads to exactly the very same shift for all the cosmological parameters.
-Therefore, Model B also provides an excellent solution to the Hubble constant tension, although at the expense of a very large $\sigma_8$.
+In Fig.~\ref{fig:triangle_B} we depict the two-dimensional allowed contours and the one-dimensional posterior probabilities obtained for Model B. From a comparison to Fig.~\ref{fig:triangle_LCDM} and also confronting the mean values of Tab.~\ref{tab:model_B} to those shown in Tab.~\ref{tab:model_LCDM} (and, to a minor extent, to those in Tab.~\ref{tab:model_A}), one can notice that the value of $\Omegafld$ is again much larger, due to the lower value of $\Omega_{m,0}$.
+On the other hand, a lower value of $\Omega_{m,0}$ requires a larger value of the clustering parameter $\sigma_8$ to be able to satisfy the overall normalization of the matter power spectrum, exacerbating the $\sigma_8$ tension with DES~\cite{DES:2021wwk} and KiDS-1000~\cite{KiDS:2020suj} results.